Coronavirus (COVID-19) supported housing advice

 We understand that the coronavirus pandemic has been an uncertain and worrying time for everyone.
 We have worked hard to keep you informed and maintain the wellbeing, health and safety of our tenants and staff.

-How can I find out what to do during the coronavirus pandemic?
+How can I find out more about COVID-19?

 The Government's coronavirus (COVID-19) web page is updated regularly with details of any changes to what you can and can't do, as well as current eligibility for COVID-19 vaccinations.

 What should I do if I develop symptoms?

 If you develop a new, continuous cough, a high temperature or any loss or change to your sense of smell or taste you should get a PCR test as soon as possible, then stay at home.
 You must not visit your Supported Housing Officer or enter your communal lounge.
 You must let us know if you are expecting any other Dacorum Borough Council staff or contractors to visit you - for example, if you are expecting a repair or gas safety check.
 You should pull your cord or telephone your Supported Housing Officer if you need support.

 If you need advice about your symptoms you should use the AskFirst app or visit the NHS website.
 If you do not have access to the internet then you should call 111.
 In an emergency, call 999.